SleepySpeller/YourOpenMP3/README.md

 # YourOpenMP3

 YourOpenMP3 is Open-Source software used for Downloading MP3 Songs from youtube. <br>
-The development is currently in the alpha stage, so any feedback on it would be appreciated
+The development is currently in the early stages, thus feedback is heavily appreciated

 # Getting Started

 ### Dependencies
 Supported Platforms: Windows
 <br>
-Linux and MacOS support will be coming in the future <br>
+Linux support is planned, but no plans for MacOS for now<br>
 <br>
-Modules & Software that needs to be installed manually:
+Modules & Software that needs to be installed manually (will be automatic later):
 * yt-dlp
 * Youtube-DL
 * FFMPEG

 ### Installing
-Python 3.10 or above is required <br>
+Python 3.12 or above is recommended <br>
 External modules:
 * yt_dlp
 ```